 Also, make sure the butcher removes the roast from the shin bone and then reties it to the bone.
 Liberally season the roast with salt and pepper and a little flour for a nice crust.
 I also add a touch of fenugreek to accentuate the flavor of the meat.

-How to Cook a Prime Rib Roast
+How to Cook the Perfect Prime Rib Roast

 - Preheat oven to lowest possible temperature setting, 150°F (66°C) or higher if necessary.
 (Some ovens cannot hold a temperature below 250°F/121°C.) Season roast generously with salt and pepper.
 Place roast, with fat cap up, on a V-rack set in a large roasting pan, or on a wire rack set in a rimmed baking sheet.
 Place in oven and cook until center of roast registers 120-125°F (49-52°C) on an instant-read thermometer for rare, 130°F (54°C) for medium-rare, or 135°F (57°C) for medium to medium-well.
 In a 150°F oven, this will take around 5 1/2 to 6 1/2 hours; in a 250°F oven, this will take 3 1/2 to 4 hours.